hudsonchaves/coldcallr/README.md

 `install.packages("DT", repos = "http://vnijs.github.io/radiant_miniCRAN/")`

-Also requires a csv file with students names and student picture.
+Requires a csv file with student information and also student pictures.
 See the content of the student-info directory for details.

 ## Images from ...